boutproject/BOUT-dev/manual/sphinx/user_docs/boundary_options.rst

 -------------------

 On each boundary, conditions must be specified for each variable.
-The different conditions are imposed by ``BoundaryOp`` objects.
+The different conditions are imposed by :cpp:class:`BoundaryOp` objects.
 These set the values in the boundary region such that they obey e.g. Dirichlet or Neumann conditions.
-The ``BoundaryOp`` class is defined in ``boundary_op.hxx``:
+The :cpp:class:`BoundaryOp` class is defined in ``boundary_op.hxx``:

 ::